epfl-ada/ada-2024-project-awesometeam2024/README.md

 **Questions : understanding individual features**
 - What types of films generate the most revenue?
 - Does a film’s runtime have an impact on its financial performance?
-- What periode is better for a movie release ? (eg. summer, holiday, others)
+- What period is better for a movie release ? (eg. summer, holiday, others)
-- Does ethnicity, age or gender of leading actors influences box office revenue ?
+- Does ethnicity, age or gender of leading actors influences box office revenue?
-- How runtime affects revenue ?

 **Questions : find correlation**
-- Does the film language influences revenue in a specific country
+- Does the film language influences revenue in a specific country?
-- Does some sountries prefer a specific genre ?
+- Does some countries prefer a specific genre?
+- Which languages perform better outside of where they are spoken?
+- How box office revenues changed in critical world situations (pandemic, economic crisis)?
-- How does these features have evolved over time ?
+- How does these features have evolved over time?
 - TODO find more

 **Output model** \